Homer Defined: Plot

 While eating donuts at the Springfield Nuclear Power Plant, Homer splatters jelly on the nuclear reactor core's temperature dial.
 The donut filling obscures the panel and the plant approaches a nuclear meltdown.
-Unable to remember his safety training, Homer chooses a button at random with a counting rhyme, which miraculously averts the meltdown.
+Unable to remember his safety training (because he was playing with a Rubik's Cube at the time), Homer chooses a button at random with a counting rhyme, which miraculously averts the meltdown.
 Springfield is saved and Homer is hailed as a hero.

 Mr. Burns names Homer "Employee of the Month".
 Lisa, often embarrassed by her dim-witted dad, starts to worship him as a role model.
 Homer feels guilty that his so-called heroism was nothing but blind luck.
 His despair deepens after he receives a congratulatory phone call from Magic Johnson (who used the Lakers' last time out to call Homer personally), who tells him frauds are eventually exposed.

-Burns introduces Homer to Aristotle Amadopolis, the owner of the nuclear power plant in neighboring Shelbyville.
-Burns forces Homer to deliver a motivational speech to the Shelbyville workers.
-During Homer's fumbling address, an impending meltdown threatens the Shelbyville plant.
-In the control room, Amadopolis asks Homer to avert the disaster.
-Homer repeats his rhyme and blindly presses a button.
-By sheer luck, he again avoids a meltdown.
-Amadopolis ironically "thanks" Homer for saving the plant then berates him for his stupidity.
-Soon the phrase to pull a Homer, meaning "to succeed despite idiocy," becomes a widely used catchphrase; its dictionary entry is illustrated by Homer's portrait.

-In the subplot, Bart is upset to learn that Milhouse failed to invite him to his birthday party.
-Milhouse reveals that his mother, Luann, thinks Bart is a bad influence and forbids the boys to be friends.
-Deprived of his best friend, a depressed Bart resorts to playing with Maggie.
-Marge visits Luann and persuades her to allow the boys to resume their friendship.
+Meanwhile, Bart is upset when he learns that he was not invited to Milhouse Van Houten's birthday party the other day because Milhouse's mother, Luann, thinks Bart is a bad influence and forbids the boys from being friends.
+Mad and deprived of his best friend, a depressed Bart resorts to playing with Maggie.
+Marge visits Luann and persuades her to let the boys be friends again.
 Using the Krusty the Clown walkie-talkies Bart gave him for his birthday, Milhouse invites Bart to his house.
-Realizing no one else would, Bart thanks Marge for standing up for him.
+Realizing that no one else would have stood up for him, Bart thanks Marge.